John-engineering/MonkeyShakespeareSim/README.md

 To Stop The Process Press Ctrl C

-If you would like to share your results to help my research efforts please run monkey_shakespeare_DB.py instead:)
+If you would like to share your results to help my research efforts please run monkey_shakespeare_DB.py instead :)